fpv-wtf/msp-osd/README.md

 Eg.: If the Betaflight Configurator says your DJI VTx is attached to UART2, the value for **<ConfiguratorUART - 1>** is **1** - so you would use ```set displayport_msp_serial = 1```.

-For betaflight - ensure you set the Video Format to PAL or Auto in the OSD tab - otherwise you don't get access to the whole OSD area.
-Note that currently BF Configurator hides these options once you switch to MSP for OSD; the last command above should have done this for you.
+For betaflight - ensure you set the Video Format to PAL or Auto in the OSD tab - otherwise, you don't get access to the whole OSD area.
+Note that currently, BF Configurator hides these options once you switch to MSP for OSD; the last command above should have done this for you.

 #### Fake HD

 Betaflight's OSD supports a 30 * 16 Grid, which looks large/blocky when displayed in the DJI Goggles.

-Until Betaflight adds support for a larger grid, as a workaround, we have have a mode called "FakeHD".
+Until Betaflight adds support for a larger grid, as a workaround, we have a mode called "FakeHD".
 It chops up the Betaflight OSD into sections and positions them evenly around an HD grid (with gaps between).
 Two rows are left unsplit + centered to use for warnings.
-This then allows use of smaller fonts - so it looks nicer/more in keeping with the built in Goggles OSD (but you still only have 30 columns / 16 rows to configure.... and you have gaps to contend with).
+This then allows the use of smaller fonts - so it looks nicer/more in keeping with the built in Goggles OSD (but you still only have 30 columns / 16 rows to configure.... and you have gaps to contend with).

 A diagram to help...